-The underwriting and selling fees to be paid by the Company in relation to the Offer shall be equivalent to [0.75%] of the gross proceeds of the Offer.
-This shall be inclusive of fees to be paid to the Joint Lead Managers and Co-Managers, if any, and commissions to be paid to the Trading Participants of the PSE.
+The underwriting and selling fees to be paid by the Company in relation to the Offer shall be equivalent to 0.75% of the gross proceeds of the Offer.
+This shall be inclusive of fees to be paid to the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners and Co-Managers, if any, and commissions to be paid to the Trading Participants of the PSE, which shall be equivalent to 0.20% of the total proceeds of the sale of Preferred Shares by such Trading Participant.

-The Joint Lead Managers are duly licensed by the SEC to engage in underwriting or distribution of the Preferred Shares.
-The Joint Lead Managers may, from time to time, engage in transactions with and perform services in the ordinary course of its business for Petron or any of its subsidiaries.
+The Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners are duly licensed by the SEC to engage in underwriting or distribution of the Preferred Shares.
+The Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners, and may, from time to time, engage in transactions with and perform services in the ordinary course of its business for Petron or any of its subsidiaries.

-The Joint Lead Managers have no direct relations with Petron in terms of ownership by either of their respective major stockholder/s, and have no right to designate or nominate any member of the Board of Directors of Petron.
+The Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners have no direct relations with Petron in terms of ownership by either of their respective major stockholder/s, and have no right to designate or nominate any member of the Board of Directors of Petron.

-The Joint Lead Managers have no contract or other arrangement with Petron by which it may return to Petron any unsold Preferred Shares.
+The Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners have no contract or other arrangement with Petron by which it may return to Petron any unsold Preferred Shares.

-BDO Capital & Investment Corporation was incorporated in the Philippines in December 1998.
+BDO Capital was incorporated in the Philippines in December 1998.
 It is duly licensed by the SEC to operate as an investment house and was licensed by the SEC to engage in underwriting or distribution of securities to the public.
 As of December 31, 2013, its total assets amounted to P2.8 billion and its capital base amounted to approximately P0.8 billion.
 It has an authorized capital stock of P400 million, of which approximately P300 million represents its paid-up capital.

-China Banking Corporation is one of the largest commercial banks in the Philippines in terms of assets and capital.
+China Bank is one of the largest commercial banks in the Philippines in terms of assets and capital.
 Commencing operations on August 16, 1920, it is the first privately owned local commercial bank in the Philippines.
 It provides a wide range of banking services including investment banking, lending, treasury and foreign exchange trading, trust and investment management, wealth management, insurance and remittance.